LingConLab/documentation/README.md

 - contacts of the platform developer

-- the way you want users site your platform in projects
+- the way you want users cite your platform in projects

 - a link to a repo containing template version of your application